NAGNews 107 - July 2012

 NAG experts travel all over the world giving tailored training courses at academic institutions and businesses.
 A recent training course included the topics 'Using the NAG Toolbox for MATLAB' and 'NAG and Excel' and was attended by over 100 students.

-If you think people at your organisation would benefit from training from a NAG expert, get in touch by email.
+If you think people at your organization would benefit from training from a NAG expert, get in touch by email.
 Courses can be tailored to your needs.
 Click here to learn more about our courses.

 Technical Seminars, Training and Events